LORD-MicroStrain/mip_sdk/README.md

 The second, `mip_interface_send_to_device()`, must pass the provided data bytes directly to the connected MIP device.

+See https://lord-microstrain.github.io/mip_sdk_documentation/develop/mip_interface.html for details on how to implement these functions.

 #### C++
 For C++ applications, these functions are implemented by the `MipDeviceInterface` class, which takes a `Connection` object responsible for reading and writing to the device.
 Create a class derived from `Connection` and implement the pure virtual `recvFromDevice` and